 Available for Digital Output.

-Device Setting Categories
+SIG Models - Device Setting Categories

 In this document, we use the term HIGH/LOW to refer to the logic state.
 When you monitor the state of Sollae digital I/O devices via spFinder, you can see the state HIGH is indicated by value 1 and the state LOW is indicated by value 0.